Abortion in India: Bridging the gap between progressive legislation and implementation | DW | 18.11.2021

 The biggest barrier remains the "failure of contraception" clause.
 While this is often seen as a free pass where the medical practitioner takes the decision based on good faith, it is completely dependent on the attitude of the doctor.

-In many cases, pregnant people are asked for identity proof or even marriage certificates before the doctor signs off on the procedure.
+In many cases, pregnant women are asked for proof of identity or even marriage certificates before the doctor signs off on the procedure.
 There are no safeguards to prevent exploitation.

 "A great opportunity to craft a truly progressive, rights-based abortion law for the country has been missed," the Pratigya coalition said.

 For a country that claims to have progressive abortion laws, India also sees unsafe abortions as the third-leading cause of maternal deaths.
-Close to 80% of Indian women have no idea that abortion within 20 weeks is actually legal.
+Close to 80% of Indian women have no idea that abortion within 20 weeks can be legal.

 The concept of choice remains a precarious one in the Indian setting.